LFerrett/deepthoughts-social-api/README.md

 ## Description

-Deep thoughts is a custom API for a social network web application.
+Deep Thoughts is a custom API for a social network web application.
 Users can share their thoughts, react to friends’ thoughts, and create a friend list.
 This was built using Express.js for routing, a MongoDB database, and the Mongoose ODM.
 Routes were tested in Insomnia.

 ## Table of Contents